 Besides, writing is medicine for your mind.
 Whenever you feel exhausted mentally or emotionally, writing things down will help you structure your thoughts and bring peace to your mind.

 Plus, many therapists recommend investing time in writing every day to improve your mental well-being.

 Write your story and get it published on our blog!

 You have a great opportunity, my friend!

 We offer you our space for your story to be heard.
 We believe it is important because not many people have a platform these days to openly say what is important to them.

 Aside from helping us spread awareness about invisible illness, your story will inspire others to write their own.
 We can all battle the stigma together!

 Regardless of chronic illness, physical or mental, people don’t believe you.
 But you can open their eyes and truly understand your day-to-day struggles.

 Show them by writing your heart out!
 It will help to open their eyes to what you are going through.
 Find out more here!

 You can unsubscribe at any time, you have nothing to lose but a chance to get your life back on track!
 With no risk but a lot to gain.
-We will only want to send you the most awesome content that is relevant to you.
+We’ll only want to send you the most awesome content that’s relevant to you.